 We have considered external and internal parameters when setting the framework for risk management as an integrated component of the WINS Strategy.
-The overall objective has been to identify, assess and manage
+The overall objective has been to identify, assess and manage strategic risks and opportunities that could affect the viability of our organisation.
+For more detail, please see PO3 WINS Management of Risks and Opportunities and the current Risks Assessment and Risks Register.3

-ISO 9001:2015; §5.1.1 Leadership and commitment for the quality management system
+2 ISO 9001:2015; §5.1.1 Leadership and commitment for the quality management system